Persisting Frida Scripts¶

 app.is_script_alive()

-You can view console logs such as console.log from your script, as well as script error messages.
-However, you need to set this up in advance at startup.
-Please refer to the Viewing Logs chapter to learn how to set up a log file.
-Let's assume you have correctly set the log file to /data/local/tmp/server.log.
-Then, when you need to view the script logs, execute the following command.
-This will filter out all log information from the injected scripts.
-You can also use other commands like tail -f to continuously track the logs.
+Console logs such as console.log from your script, as well as script error messages, can be viewed, but you need to configure logging when FIRERPA starts.
+Please refer to the View Logs section to learn how to set up log files.
+Assume you have set the log file to /data/local/tmp/server.log.
+When you need to view script logs, you can run the following command, which filters out all log information from injected scripts.
+You can also continuously trace logs using commands like tail -f.

 grep SCRIPT /data/local/tmp/server.log

-Offline persistence means you can place your FRIDA script as a configuration file on the phone, and FIRERPA will automatically load it upon startup.
-You don't need to use the APIs mentioned above for injection or uninstallation; you just need to write the script file in a specific format and place it in a designated directory.
-This feature supports directory monitoring, enabling real-time loading, unloading, and updating of scripts.
-Direct edits to files in the script directory will also be applied in real-time.
-Below is a simple YAML configuration for script persistence.
-The script content in this configuration is console.log("Hello From Yaml Script").
+Offline persistence means you can place Frida scripts as configuration files on the phone, and FIRERPA will automatically load your Frida scripts after startup.
+You do not need to use the above API interfaces for injection, cancellation, etc.; simply write the script file in a specific format and place it in a fixed directory.
+This feature monitors the directory in real time, loading, unloading, and updating scripts dynamically.
+Directly editing files in the script directory also takes effect in real time.
+Below is a simple YAML configuration example; the script content corresponding to this configuration is console.log("Hello From Yaml Script").

 enable: true